Sustainable Procurement of Cocoa

 Fairtrade

-Industrial Food Services (Australia), Fuji Oil Europe (Belgium) and Blommer Chocolate Company (U.S.) obtained the Fairtrade International certification, which aims at promoting sustainable development of small producers and workers in developing countries.
-These companies of the Fuji Oil Group offer Fairtrade certified products for your manufacturing needs.
+The following Group companies have obtained the Fairtrade International certification, which aims to promote sustainable development of smallholders and workers in developing countries.
+These two companies offer Fairtrade certified products for manufacturing needs of our customers.

 Fair Trade USA